jhrcz/jenkins-rpm-builder/README.md

 when using tag parameter and having .spec.in in repository source root, it is used and @@version@@ tag is replaced by current version

+wrapper could be used for building snapshot packages on packagers machine too. then not all the changes must be pushed to the upstream repo, they must be only localy commited.